mono/Embeddinator-4000/docs/errors.md

 This is a **warning** that Element `E` is not generated as its name conflicts with other elements on the same class.

+<h3><a name="EM1053"/>Target `E` is not supported for Xamarin.iOS and Xamarin.Mac.
+Only the `framework` option is considered supported and should be used.</h3>

+This is a **warning** that target `E` is considered unsupported for Xamarin.iOS and Xamarin.Mac use cases.

+Consumption of static or dynamic Embeddinator libraries may require additional work steps or tweaks, and should be avoided in most use cases.

+Consider removing your --target parameter or pass --target=framework instead.

 <!-- 2xxx: code generation -->

 # EM2xxx: Code Generation